amholtz/snakemake_rabies/README.md

 The phylogeny was dated and rooted with LSD 2 [To *et al.*, 2015](https://academic.oup.com/sysbio/article/65/1/82/2461506) (with temporal outlier removal).
 The rootings were reviewed and any clade formations were observed against country of origin and virus host species.
 To identify the order and family of the host species, the R script [species_to_family.R](snakemake/r/species_to_family).
-Three distinct groups in the original tree were identified, and the tree was split into three different groups.
-These trees were then reconstructed, dated and rooted.
+Three distinct groups in the original tree were identified, and the tree was split into three different groups by isolating their accession numbers from the original global tree.
+The MSA alignment file was then regrouped by the skunks and raccoons group, bats groups, and dogs group.

 #### DIY